northeastern-rc/rc-public-documentation/docs/source/hardware/lowpriorityFAQ.rst

 **3. Is there a limit on the number of CPUs or GPUs that can be requested when trying to use the** ``lowpriority`` **partition?**

-The maximum limit for number of CPUs, job time etc. will be the same as that of `short` partition.
+The maximum limit for number of CPUs, GPUs, job time etc. will be the same as that on the `short` and `gpu` partitions.
-Please check our `partitions <https://rc-docs.northeastern.edu/en/latest/hardware/partitions.html>`_ page for the core and RAM limits on `short` partition.
+Please check our `partitions <https://rc-docs.northeastern.edu/en/latest/hardware/partitions.html>`_ page for the core and RAM limits on these partition.

 **4. What hardware will be part of the** ``lowpriority`` **partition?**